 (1) The operator shall conduct background investigations and take appropriate actions in accordance with rule 5123:2-2-02 of the Administrative Code, for the administrator or operator serving as administrator, and each employee, contractor, or employee of a contractor who is engaged in a direct services position.
-When the licensee and/or operator is a natural person, he or she shall be subject to background investigations in accordance with the requirements for candidates set forth in rule 5123:2-2-02 of the Administrative Code.
+The administrator shall consent to be enrolled in the Ohio attorney general's retained applicant fingerprint database ("Rapback").
+When the licensee and/or operator is a natural person, he or she shall be subject to background investigations in accordance with the requirements for candidates set forth in rule 5123:2-2-02 of the Administrative Code and consent to be enrolled in the Ohio attorney general's retained applicant fingerprint database ("Rapback").